The density profile of Milky Way dark matter halo constrained from the OGLE microlensing sky map: Abstract

-\begin{sciabstract} We report the detection of a 219 $^{+10}_{-28}$ pc-sized dark matter core structure in the center of Milky Way at $68\%$ confidence level by using the micro-lensing event rate sky map data from the Optical Gravitational Lensing Experiment (OGLE) survey.
-For the first time, we apply the spacial information of the micro-lensing sky map and model it with the detailed Milky Way structure, the Mini Dark Matter Structure (MDMS) fraction ($f_{\rm MDMS}=\Omega_{\rm MDMS}/\Omega_{\rm DM}$) and the core size.
-We find that this sky map can constrain both $f_{\rm MDMS}$ and the core size simultaneously without strong degeneracy.
-This discovery provides not only guidance for dark matter particle models, such as self-interacting dark matter (SIDM), but also the baryonic physics of Milky Way.
+{ We report the detection of a 282 $^{+34}_{-31}$ pc-sized core in the center of Milky Way dark matter halo at $68\%$ confidence level by using the micro-lensing event rate sky map data from the Optical Gravitational Lensing Experiment (OGLE) survey.
+We apply the spacial information of the microlensing sky map and model it with the detailed Milky Way dark matter halo Core/Cusp profile, and the fraction of dark matter in the form of Mini Dark Matter Structure (MDMS, $f_{\rm MDMS}=\Omega_{\rm MDMS}/\Omega_{\rm DM}$), e.g. primordial black hole, earth-mass subhalos, floating planets and so on.
+We find that this sky map can constrain both $f_{\rm MDMS}$ and the core size simultaneously without strong degeneracy while fully considering mass function of Milky Way stellar components from both the bulge and disk.}